Aminocd/slate/source/index.html.md

-sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located mid-location-name | The name of the mid location where the store is located physical | Whether the store is a physical location that customers can visit store-name | The name of the store store-description | The description of the store
+sub-location-name | The name of the sub location where the store is located mid-location-id | The mid location where the store is located mid-location-name | The name of the mid location where the store is located can-be-deleted | Whether the store can be deleted.
+Stores with one or more products that have both their :active and :continued attributes set to true cannot be deleted.
+The owning user must deactivate or cancel the store's products first. physical | Whether the store is a physical location that customers can visit store-name | The name of the store store-description | The description of the store